 Woman, man accused of threatening Dayton gunshot victim so she won't testify

-Amber Dawn Snyder, 37, was scheduled to be arraigned in Dayton Municipal Court on Friday, the same day a felony charge of intimidation of a victim was filed against her.
+Amber Dawn Snyder, 37, is scheduled to be arraigned today in Dayton Municipal Court after a felony charge of intimidation of a victim was filed Friday against her.

-Antonio Veldaze Edwards, 46, of Dayton, also was scheduled to be arraigned Friday on the same charge, records show.
+Antonio Veldaze Edwards, 46, of Dayton, also is scheduled to be arraigned today on the same charge, records show.

 Snyder pleaded not guilty Tuesday during her arraignment in Montgomery County Common Pleas Court for two counts of felonious assault.
 She was released Thursday from the Montgomery County Jail after a $25,000 bond was posted, court records show.